-Update: Mindport Exhibits will permanently close Nov.
-3, 2024.
-We hope you'll come see us before we go!
-Please visit our Closure page for more information.
+Mindport Exhibits will permanently close Nov.
+3, 2024, at 5pm.
+Come see us before we go!
+Visit our Closure page for more information.

-Update: Mindport Exhibits will permanently close Nov.
-3, 2024.
-We hope you'll come see us before we go!
-Please visit our Closure page for more information.
+Mindport Exhibits will permanently close Nov.
+3, 2024, at 5pm.
+Come see us before we go!
+Visit our Closure page for more information.

 Mindport Exhibits will permanently close Nov.
 3, 2024